 Bill Powers is Board Certified Criminal Law Specialist by the National Board of Legal Specialty Certification / National Board of Trial Advocacy.
-Megan S. Powell and Chris J. Beddow are part of the Powers Law Firm PA, a North Carolina criminal law defense team.
+Chris J. Beddow is part of the Powers Law Firm PA, a North Carolina criminal law defense team.

 It’s imperative to begin your defense without delay.
 Please call 877-462-3841 immediately to schedule your free consultation.
 Everything discussed as part of the attorney-client relationship is strictly confidential.